enasequence/read_docs/format_02.md

 - Unlocalised sequences (if any)
 - Functional annotation (optional)

+Submission of single records that represent all of the unplaced scaffolds, or all of the scaffolds that belong to a particular chromosome but are not localized to a specific position on the chromosome, are not accepted.
+These records do not represent biological objects and should therefore be submitted split into individual records for each scaffold.

 You can use the following file formats to submit genome assemblies:

 - `Fasta file`: Unannotated sequences should be submitted as a Fasta file.